 After identifying these employees and their critical attributes, it is necessary for your startup to create a compensation strategy that focuses on their retention and motivation.
 While this process should be an integrated talent management strategy focusing on both monetary and non-monetary initiatives, this article focuses on ways to achieve this through monetary means.

-For information on an integrated retention and motivational strategy, see Employee retention strategies: Keeping top talent at your startup and Motivating employees at your startup.
+For information on an integrated retention and motivational strategy, see Retaining top talent: Employee retention strategies for startups and Motivating employees at your startup.

 Typically, the objectives of a critical resources compensation strategy will focus on one or more of the following: